barumau/panlingue/eng/103_logotipe.md

 # Word class markers

-Pandunia uses vowel endings for quick word derivation.
+Panlingue uses vowel endings for quick word derivation.
 In this system the final vowel of a word indicates its word class.
 So the root (i.e. stem) of the word indicates a general idea and the vowel endings indicate different manifestations of that idea.

-Pandunia uses the following vowel endings to mark parts of speech.
+Panlingue uses the following vowel endings to mark parts of speech.

 No vowel or **-e** indicates a noun, which is the name of the thing or idea that the root is about.